 In the interests of working fast, we have had to make some bold decisions in order to get the Fund off the ground.
 It isn’t perfect, but we want something simple that can immediately make a difference.
 As such, the fund will operate as follows:

 - We will use our extensive network to identify truly community-led tourism organisations.

 - We will then make grants of up to $5,000 available to these organisations, which must be used solely to pay local staff or support community projects.

 - We will require simple reporting, starting with the details of the employees and the salaries they have been paid by this fund or the community project supported.

 We see this as the simplest and most effective way to get money to the people who need it most, and who will then be in the position to continue to protect Africa’s wildlife and habitats.
 In helping these community businesses survive the crises, so we help the tourism sector protect Africa’s wildlife and wilderness in the long term.

 time is of the essence

 The Fund is already active.
 On 14 April we set aside $15,000 for our first three grants, of which two were received on the ground on 17 April.
-These will provide support for Enonkishu Conservancy and Tongwe Trust.
-We are completing due diligence on the third grant.
-We are now actively seeking further funds to enable us to support more people.
+These supported Enonkishu Conservancy and Tongwe Trust.
+We have to date (23/10/2020) distributed over $60,000 with another $20,000 due to be distributed by the middle of November 2020.
+We continue to actively seek further funds to enable us to support more people.
 Time really is of the essence.
 Please support us now.